-Goals Supported Owner-Occupied Housing Rehabilitation Needs Addressed Housing and Homeless Services Funding HOME: \$55,999 Description To assist in low- to moderate-income owner occupied housing rehabilitation within the County.
-Target Date 12/31/2019 Estimate the number and type of families that will benefit from the proposed activities 1 LMI Family Location Description Various locations within the HOME Target Area.
-Planned Activities To assist in low- to moderate-income owner occupied housing rehabilitation within the County.
-27 Project Name CHDO Administration Target Area HOME TARGET AREA Goals Supported Program Administration Needs Addressed Economic Development Public Improvements Community Services and Facilities Housing and Homeless Services Funding HOME: \$34,160 Description Funds for operating expenses for the CHDO for the development of HOME eligible housing.
-Target Date 12/31/2019 Estimate the number and type of families that will benefit from the proposed activities Administration activities do not complete the objective and outcome sections.
+Goals Supported Owner-Occupied Housing Rehabilitation Needs Addressed Housing and Homeless Services Funding HOME: \$55,000 Description To assist in low- to moderate-income owner occupied housing rehabilitation within the County.
+Target Date 12/31/2020 Estimate the number and type of families that will benefit from the proposed activities 1 LMI Family Location Description Various locations within the HOME Target Area.
+Planned Activities Rehabilitation of single family residential housing located within the Trumbull County Communities that are participating in the Warren Consortium.
+27 Project Name CHDO Administration Target Area HOME TARGET AREA Goals Supported Program Administration Needs Addressed Economic Development Public Improvements Community Services and Facilities Housing and Homeless Services Funding HOME: \$32,868 Description Funds for operating expenses for the CHDO for the development of HOME eligible housing.
+Target Date 12/31/2020 Estimate the number and type of families that will benefit from the proposed activities Administration activities do not complete the objective and outcome sections.
 Location Description Administration activities do not complete the objective and outcome sections.
 Planned Activities Funds for operating expenses for the CHDO for the development of HOME eligible housing.
-28 Project Name CHDO Reserve Target Area HOME TARGET AREA
+28 Project Name CHDO Reserve

-Goals Supported Multi-Family and Single-Family Housing Needs Addressed Housing and Homeless Services Funding HOME: \$102,481 Description Funds for project expenses for the CHDO for the development of HOME eligible housing.
-Target Date 12/31/2019 Estimate the number and type of families that will benefit from the proposed activities 1 LMI Family Location Description Various locations within the HOME Target Area.
+Target Area HOME TARGET AREA Goals Supported Multi-Family and Single-Family Housing Needs Addressed Housing and Homeless Services Funding HOME: \$98,606 Description Funds for project expenses for the CHDO for the development of HOME eligible housing.
+Target Date 12/31/2020 Estimate the number and type of families that will benefit from the proposed activities 2 LMI Families Location Description Various locations within the HOME Target Area.
 Planned Activities Single-family construction and/or rehabilitation.